johnchrishays/YDN_op-ed_ML/README.md

 # Recurrent Neural Network on the Yale Daily News Opinion Section

 ## Scraping the YDN website
-`YDN_article_read.py`: scrapes the Yale Daily News website for op-eds dating back 10 years.
+`YDN_article_read.py`: scrapes the Yale Daily News website for op-eds dating back 10 years (all of the articles available online).
 This provides a dataset of about 5 million words.

+`ydn_oped_links_complete.csv`: List of all links to YDN opinion articles.

+`ydn_op_eds.txt`: Complete corpus that the model was trained on.

 ## Training a word-rnn on the data
 I used [word-rnn-tensorflow](https://github.com/hunkim/word-rnn-tensorflow) for this part of the project.